 Once that you have prepared your image, you can insert it in the following way;

-To maintain the URL reference to the picture in Outlook 2007, Outlook 2010 and Outlook 2013, you must also use; Insert-> Link to File
+- To maintain the URL reference to the picture, you must also use; Insert-> Link to File

-Link to File will load image from the Internet.
+Link to File will load the image from the Internet.

 While you could add a link to a website by simply typing it in full, it will probably look nicer when you type for instance the name of your company and make that link to your corporate website or have the word, “Facebook” or “Twitter” link to your profile page.

 To add such a link, first type and then select the word that you want to make clickable.
-If you are using Outlook 2007 or Outlook 2010, you can add the link by pressing the globe icon on the right.
-If you are using Outlook 2003 or previous, right click on the selected word and choose “Edit Hyperlink…”.
+To add the link, click the globe icon on the right.

 You can even combine this with inserting a picture or logo and then make this image clickable via a hyperlink.